 Under the guidance of the Athletic Director, Lackawanna College conducts a full and active athletic program in both men's and women's sports.
-The College participates in intercollegiate competition in football, men's and women's basketball, men's baseball, women's softball, men's and women's golf, men's and women's cross country, women's volleyball, women's tennis, men's and women's soccer, and men's wrestling.
+The College participates in intercollegiate competition in football, men's and women's basketball, men's baseball, women's softball, men's and women's cross country, women's volleyball, women's tennis, men's and women's soccer, and men's wrestling, men's ice hockey and esports.

 The College competes in Region XIX of the National Junior College Athletic Association (NJCAA).
 This region encompasses part of Eastern Pennsylvania, New Jersey and Delaware.
 Lackawanna College is in a Division II program, which allows the Athletic Department to award scholarships to athletes in all sports.
 To be eligible for such support, students must adhere to the rules set forth by the NJCAA.
+Esports is governed by the National Association of Collegiate Esports (NACE).

 Lackawanna College's teams have met with great success regionally and nationally over the years.
 The College's teams, both women's and men's, consistently follow their regular seasons with participation in regional, district and national playoffs and also in major tournaments.
-Remarkable success has also been the hallmark of the men's basketball teams which have competed for national championships three out of the last six years and of the football teams which under the direction of head coach Mark Duda have taken part in six national bowl games.
+Remarkable success has also been the hallmark of the football team, which under the direction of head coach Mark Duda, has taken part in eleven national bowl games.
+The baseball, women's basketball and wrestling teams have all competed at their respective national championships in the 2018/2019 academic year.